-Jamie Bulloch has worked as a professional translator from German since 2001.
+Jamie Bulloch is a historian and has worked as a professional translator from German since 2001.
 His works include books by Paulus Hochgatterer and Alissa Walser.
-Jamie has already translated a number of books for Peirene: Portrait of the Mother as a Young Woman, Sea of Ink, The Mussel Feast and The Empress and The Cake.
+He is the translator of five Peirene titles: Portrait of the Mother as a Young Woman, Sea of Ink, The Mussel Feast, The Empress and the Cake and The Last Summer.

 ‘Impressive and clever.’
 Deutschlandfunk

 ‘A novel full of pain, humour and hope.’
 WDR, Scala-Bücher

 There Be Monsters series